Fguedes10/fguedes10/README.md

 <h2 align="center">Hello 👋!
-My name is Fábio and I'm a Software Developer, from Portugal</h2>
+My name is Fábio and I'm a Software Developer from Portugal</h2>

 ###